STATE ESTIMATION AND FILTERING

 Rule 1: The right time to do the exam is at the end of the course, during the summer exam session.
 You are strongly encouraged to do that!

-Rule 2: In case you need to do the exam in subsequent sessions, you have to deliver the homework report at least 7 days before the date of the oral exam.
-Ask for the homework well in advance.
+Rule 2: In case you need to do the exam in subsequent sessions, you have to deliver the project report at least 7 days before the date of the oral exam.
+Ask for the project well in advance.

-Rule 3: Do the homeworks by yourself and report them carefully.
-During the oral exam you will have to explain and motivate the homework solutions.
+Rule 3: Do the project by yourself and report them carefully.
+During the oral exam you will have to explain and motivate the methods and tools adopted within the project.

 Rule 4: Ask questions! (both in classes and in office hours).